Nicholas Swirad

-Nicholas Ryan Swirad (born 28 May 1991) is an English professional footballer who plays as a centre-back for Malaysia Super League club Sri Pahang FC.
+Nicholas Ryan Swirad (born 28 May 1991) is an English professional footballer who plays as a centre-back for Malaysia Super League side Kuala Lumpur City.

 Club career

-Swirad started his senior career with FC United of Manchester, making his debut at the age of 17 having played for the Manchester FA's youth and academy programme at Manchester College.
+Swirad started his senior career with FC United of Manchester, making his debut at the age of 17 having played for the Manchester FA's youth and academy programme at the Manchester College.
 He went on to play 17 matches for the club before representing several other clubs in the Manchester region including New Mills, Mossley, Ashton United and Stocksbridge Park Steels.

 After playing in non-league football in England, he spent a year coaching at an academy in New Jersey, USA before joining NPL Tasmania side Northern Rangers in 2015, playing 16 matches and scoring 2 goals for the club in all competitions.